It’s a big call, but we’re pretty sure we’ve found the best hummus in Perth, thanks to new Mount Lawley restaurant Tagine Tapas & Grill.

 With appetites extremely whet it was time to move onto their signature tagines.
 We were happy to discover the tagines are all relatively small meaning you can order more than one.

-The lentil rice tagine is packed with rice, lentils and chickpeas, topped with more of the delicious fried cauliflower that featured earlier and drizzled in a tasty tahini sauce—vegans will be happy to know it’s just one of the many plant-based items on the menu.
+The lentil rice tagine is packed with chickpeas, topped with more of the delicious fried cauliflower that featured earlier and drizzled in a tasty tahini sauce—vegans will be happy to know it’s just one of the many plant-based items on the menu.

 With a fully licenced bar, the aforementioned belly dancer on Saturday nights and some of Perth’s best Moroccan and Middle Eastern eats, you’ll want to make a beeline for Tagine’s bright pink confines very soon.